sdebaerd-tvc/abap_quantity_validator/README.md

 ## Limitations

-- Maximum precision: 16 digits + 3 decimal places
+- Maximum precision: 15 digits (3 decimal places)
 - Does not validate against specific unit of measure rules
 - Does not perform currency-specific validations
 - String conversion may lose precision for very large numbers